arbor-sim/arbor/doc/tutorial/single_cell_detailed.rst

   Left: locset "root"; right: locset "terminal"

-To make things more interesting, let's select only the terminal points which belong to the previously defined "custom" region; and, separately, the terminal points which belong to the "axon" region:
+To make things more interesting, let's select only the terminal points which belong to the previously defined "custom" region and, separately, the terminal points which belong to the "axon" region:

 .. literalinclude:: ../../python/example/single_cell_detailed.py